a8f/fef/README.md

 The following cases are currently unsupported but may be supported in the future:
   - Different encoding on the client and server
   - Only Python 2 on the server (not Python 3)

-### Contributing
-~~Pull requests are welcome.
-Code should be formatted with [Black](https://github.com/psf/black) and pass all existing tests.
-For pull requests adding additional functionality, new tests should be added to the tests/ directory for that functionality.
-See tests/ for examples  of test formatting.~~ fef is currently a WIP.
-Pull requests will be considered after basic functionality is complete.